Asking how and why, not what

 Yes, these questions are harder and longer to answer.
 Yes, they require more openness.
 Perhaps this is why we avoid them, but they are worth the extra effort.
 They reveal greater insights about who we are as individuals.
 The extra details allow us to better connect with one another, relating to each other more deeply.
 It shifts the focus away from an individual’s actions and towards the individual himself.

-So in your next conversation, pause before you ask, “What are you doing?”
+So, in your next conversation, pause before you ask, “What are you doing?”
 Instead, ask “How are you doing?” or “Why are you doing [insert activity]?”
-Then, pause and wait for a honest answer.
+Then, pause and wait for an honest answer.
 You may not receive a genuine answer the first time you ask; it may take many attempts to receive one.
 But, when you do receive an answer, it will be far more meaningful than the list of activities and homework that you would have received otherwise, and far more valuable in helping us relate to one another in love.